Skip to content

 Climate and environment | Social justice | Community engagement

-Culture for Climate Scotland works with culture to achieve transformational change towards a sustainable Scotland.
-We identify barriers that we think socially engaged arts can address — such as a lack of trust between communities and decision-makers — and collaborate with artists to design suitable creative interventions.
-For each project, we embed an artist in a community or local partner organisation, including cultural venues, community centres, or environmental groups.
-They then co-produce creative work – films, maps, drawings, posters, banners, prints and more – as a way to collectively align on what’s needed for the future of their local area.
+We identify barriers that we think socially engaged arts can address — such as a lack of trust between grassroots and decision-makers — and collaborate with artists and communities to design suitable creative interventions.
+For each project, we embed an artist for up to three years in a community or local partner organisation, including cultural venues, community centres, or environmental groups.
+They then co-produce creative activities and interventions with community members as a way to collectively imagine what is needed for the area to thrive in the future, develop consensus, support shared action, and advocate for institutional support.

 Explore more stories of socially engaged arts driving change across Europe.
 View the Stories of Impact map here